Academic researchers pitch benefits of community-created digital IDs

-The designers, all from the University of Minho Portugal, call their concept IDINA, a rough acronym for the kind of datapoints that would be created using distributed, uncoordinated and evolving sources: incomplete, divergent, non-structured and anonymized.
+The designers, all from the University of Minho Portugal and INESC TEC, call their concept IDINA, a rough acronym for the kind of datapoints that would be created using distributed, uncoordinated and evolving sources: incomplete, divergent, non-structured and anonymized.

 Government ID programs gain authority by being the authority — a top-down, standardized, infrequently changing mandate.

 In contrast, IDINA’s authority would be established over time through “statements made by reputable entities and citizens about individuals they interact with.”
 The reliable entities could include healthcare and non-governmental organizations, and local leaders.

 Such a bottom-up process should be more efficient than national agencies which are less familiar with communities and more likely to exclude citizens intentionally or otherwise.

 Statements and endorsements would grow in number, creating a rich and trustworthy service with fewer single points of failure, according to IDINA’s designers.